 Distant from his native land for many years, not only has losing all feeling in his wrists and fingers affected his evolving technique, but it is also at this stage in his life where he is not afraid to execute works which explore poignant and provocative themes.
 At first glance, many of his figurative captions seem visually pleasing, but take a step closer and Naghouni’s canvases reveal darker, more sinister ideologies implanted within every carefully woven brushstroke.
 Touching on sensitive global subjects, he subjectively and objectively questions the oppression and exploitism of Muslim women while taking into consideration the liberation of women in western cultures.
 On this same note, he is fascinated by the consumption of capitalist cultures and the hidden complexities of how we become what we wear, and what we wear becomes even more important than the person who wears them.

-Brimming with a cool demeanour, a pure soul and a passion which is only ignited when the time is right to produce, Naghouni sits down with FAD at Go Figurative, where he just recently finished a solo exhibition, to answer some questions about his life challenges and artistic practice and how it is now ‘surreal’ for him to be exhibiting with artists like Banksy.
+Brimming with a cool demeanour, a pure soul and genuine passion, Naghouni took the time to sit down with FAD at Go Figurative, where he just recently finished a solo exhibition.
+Eager to tell his story of how he rose to fruition from the ground up, he answered some questions about his life challenges, his evolution of his artistic technique and choice of content and how it is now ‘surreal’ for him to be exhibiting with artists like Banksy.